VMrGamer/latent-space-investigation/README.md

 ## Road-map

-- Our current goal is to get the latent space of a Generative Adversarial Network
+- Our current goal is to get the latent space of a Variational AutoEncoders
-- We can expand the work to Autoencoders and Variational Autoencoders
+- We can expand the work to Autoencoders and Generative Adversarial Networks
 - Ambitiously, expand the work to Transformer Networks and Manifold Learners
 - Superficially, Work on expanding the project into a library of sorts